 3-To Get Trained

 Most people go through hundreds and thousands of hours of training on how to be successful in their career, including college classes, certifications, and continuing education.
-In contrast, most people receive little to no training on how to become successful in marriage.
+In contrast, most people receive little to no training on how to become successful in their marriage.
 No wonder romantic relationships can be so difficult, we haven't been properly trained!
-All couples need tools to be successful in their relationship and a relationship coach can provide them, such as tools on how to effectively resolve conflict, cultivate emotional intimacy, and share power on decision making.
+All couples need tools to be successful in their marriage and a relationship coach can provide them, such as tools on how to effectively resolve conflict, cultivate emotional intimacy, and share power on decision making.

 4-To Get Hope